 Models shaped by past human behaviour are necessarily models of a particular cultural context including its prejudices (Underwood 2018).
 Cultural institutions have their own particular problems with data and its use, including the very objects they contain: for Dekker (2018), the product of plundering, looting, and unethical practices.
-Huxtable et al. (2020) document the legacies of slavery and empire in the UK National Trust.
+Huxtable, Fowler, Kefalas and Slocombe (2020) document the legacies of slavery and empire in the UK National Trust.
 Sheppard (2010) shows how Petrie's collecting owed as much to eugenics as it did to Egyptology.
-With digitization, a range of new problems arise.
-What constitutes 'scholarly data' may be contentious; rich pre-digital metadata may be lost in digitizing records (Setlhabi 2012; Tóth-Czifra 2020, 237); false precision and quantization may arise when uncertain information such as dates is digitized (Kräutli and Boyd Davis 2013); changes in place-names and boundaries can lead to misleading geo-coding (Bouk 2020, 5).
+With digitisation, a range of new problems arise.
+What constitutes "scholarly data" may be contentious; rich pre-digital metadata may be lost in digitising records (Setlhabi, 2012; Tóth-Czifra, 2020, 237); false precision and quantisation may arise when uncertain information such as dates is digitised (Kräutli and Boyd Davis 2013); changes in place-names and boundaries can lead to misleading geo-coding (Bouk 2020, 5).